AdobeDocs/learning-manager.en/help/migrated/how-to-submit-support-ticket.md

 title: How to submit a support ticket on experience league
 description: Learn how to submit a support request on Experience League
 ---
-# How to submit a support ticket on experience league
+# How to submit a support ticket on Experience League

 The process for submitting Adobe Learning Manager support tickets is now directly integrated with the Experience League support platform.
 This is a self-service portal that was recently redesigned to offer more personalization and ease-of-use for entitled customers.
 Check out this guide below for more information on how to access the Experience League Support portal and log a ticket.